winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `scripts/winesapos-install.sh`
 - `/usr/local/bin/winesapos-touch-bar-usbmuxd-fix.sh` = The script used for the winesapos-touch-bar-usbmuxd-fix.service.
     - Source: `files/winesapos-touch-bar-usbmuxd-fix.sh`
-- `/usr/share/libalpm/hooks/steamdeck-kde-presets.hook` = A Pacman hook that is triggered when the `steamdeck-kde-presets` package is installed or updated.
-This will delete a global autostart Steam desktop shortcut as our users may not want Steam to start immediately after login.
-    - Source: `files/steamdeck-kde-presets.hook`
 - `/home/winesap/.winesapos/winesapos-setup.desktop` = A desktop shortcut for the winesapOS First-Time Setup wizard.
     - Source: `files/winesapos-setup.desktop`
 - `/home/winesap/.winesapos/winesapos-upgrade.desktop` = A desktop shortcut for the winesapOS Upgrade wizard.